adishatic/sqm-mc-woocommerce/plugin_overview.md

 # Mailchimp for Woocommerce Integration

-In this article, you’ll learn how to connect Mailchimp for WooCommerce.
+In this article, you’ll learn how to connect SqualoMail for WooCommerce.

 ## Before You Start

 **Here are some things to know before you begin this process.**

-- For the most up-to-date install instructions, read [Connect or Disconnect Mailchimp for WooCommerce](http://kb.mailchimp.com/integrations/e-commerce/connect-or-disconnect-squalomail-for-woocommerce).
+- For the most up-to-date install instructions, read [Connect or Disconnect SqualoMail for WooCommerce](http://kb.mailchimp.com/integrations/e-commerce/connect-or-disconnect-squalomail-for-woocommerce).

 - This plugin requires you to have the latest [WooCommerce plugin](https://wordpress.org/plugins/woocommerce) already installed and activated in WordPress.